The Habit and Veil of the Poor Clare Colettines of Ellesmere

 Colettine nuns normally go barefoot.

-However, simple footwear is permitted outdoors and for health reasons.
+permitted outdoors and for health reasons.